Ausgrid is replacing cables between Top Ryde and Wentworth Point via Meadowbank substation as the existing cables need to be retired from service.

 People interested in finding out more about the project are encouraged to contact the project team via the contacts at top right.

 The cable route includes a section which crosses the Parramatta River on the old Meadowbank Railway Bridge.
 The bridge provides pedestrian and cyclist access across the river.
-The new cables are to be installed under the shared path and will not cause any permanent changes.
+The new cables will be installed under the shared path and will not cause any permanent changes to the Bridge.

 As it was identified during planning that the bridge was likely to be closed for a period during construction, Ausgrid completed targeted consultation to better understand potential impacts to help minimise disruption to bridge users.
 For more information on this engagement click here.